 The Foundation is exposed to reductions in interest rates, which could adversely impact expected returns from the Foundation's reinvestment of funds in marketable securities upon maturity of such instruments.
-The Foundation is also exposed to interest rate price risk with respect to its long-term debt which bears a fixed rate of interest.

 Credit risk

 Credit risk is the risk that one party to a financial instrument will cause a financial loss for the other party by failing to discharge an obligation.